Petroleum University of Technology: Roles and goals

 The priorities of the PUT are maintaining the resources of oil and gas in the country and training manpower for the development and exploitation of these resources.

 Students

 According to the Iranian university entrance exam (Konkoor), students ranked between 2000 and 4000 usually enter PUT.
-The university has sent some of its students to the University of Calgary, Curtin University of Technology and French Institute of Petroleum (IFP).

 A student has won the bronze medal of the ninth South Eastern European Mathematical Olympiad for University Students (SEEMOUS 2015) that took place in Ohrid, Republic of Macedonia, from March 3–8, 2015.